UWPCE-PythonCert/Py300/_sources/code_review.txt

 When refactoring or doing code reviews in person
 ------------------------------------------------
-If code is unclear:

-- write a comment explaining what the code is doing
+Write a comment explaining what the code is doing and/or questions about the code

+Then, if time permits you can jointly:

 - work on making the code clearer
+- run tests after changes
-- goal to make it clear enough to get rid of the comment(s)
+- goal to make it clear enough to get rid of the comment(s) that were added

+Or do this yourself afterwards, as you would for written code reviews